Looking for flexible work that fits around school hours? We’ve got 14 great ways for you to make money from home to help you earn some extra income!

 Pros: You can establish a good business if you’re dedicated.

 Cons: You will need to stump up the money for you raw materials, plus invest some time in making your crafts.

 If you have good admin skills why not make money from home by setting yourself up as a remote PA, handling general office duties for businesses that don’t need full-time secretarial support?

-You’ll need office experience, space to work,and a reasonably efficient computer with broadband and up-to-date software.
-Again,Elance and Odesk are both good hunting ground for Virtual Assistant jobs.
-Register for free at Elance here and register at Odesk (also free) here.
+You’ll need office experience, space to work and a reasonably efficient computer with broadband and up-to-date software.
+UpWork is the best hunting ground for Virtual Assistant jobs, and you can register for free!

 Pros: Good rates and you can choose your hours.

 Cons: No technical support if things go wrong.

 If you don’t want to run your own business then straight data-entry might be more up your street.
 You’ll just need good typing skills and a broadband connection to get started.

 As always, avoid companies which ask for money up front.
 Look on reputable recruitment sites like UpWork, WorkingMums (which specialises in flexible and part-time roles) or try auction sites like PeoplePerHour where you bid for work.